Chile Patagonia Fly Fishing

 Daily fishing options include floating one of several spectacular sections of the Rio Cisnes or Rio Manihuales, wading seldom fished smaller sections of the Rio Cisnes, exploring hidden lagunas and spring creek tributaries, or fishing one of several other very gorgeous trout filled lakes within our range.
 Our fishing begins as close as right out the front door and we rarely travel more that 1 hour to get to any of our fishing venues.
 The drives to all our fishing areas pass through some of the most picturesque mountain terrain on earth.

-Large high-floating "foam bugs" are used most often but, both nymph, dry/dropper, and streamer techniques may be employed when conditions dictate.
-It is not uncommon to see truly large Brown Trout feeding on the surface.
+The standard fly of choice is the Fat Albert, a large high-floating "foam bug" style dry fly but, both nymph, dry/dropper, and streamer techniques may be employed when conditions dictate.
+It is not uncommon to see truly large Trout feeding on the surface.
 Virtually all our angling is done in the shadows of the spectacular Andean peaks that form the border with Argentina The beautiful Queulat National Park, known for it's glaciers and lush temperate rainforest, is located just to our north.
 All fish are released.

 Non-fishing guests are welcome and can enjoy activities such as horseback riding, river rafting, kayaking, hiking, mt. biking, birdwatching, excursions into nearby wilderness areas, or cultural visits to neighboring farms and villages.
 The nearby Queulat National Park has some truly amazing trails leading to spectacular hanging glaciers and waterfalls.